 Every effort should be made to use plant material native to Georgia.
-Seventy-five percent of all trees should be native, large-canopy shade trees.
+Seventy-five percent of all trees planted on the right of way should be native, large-canopy shade trees.
+Understory trees planted on the right of way for mitigation must be intermixed with large canopy or shade trees.